-Breaking News: Three Pedestrians Killed In Melbourne CBD [Updated]
+Three Pedestrians Killed In Melbourne CBD [Breaking]

 — Sky News Australia (@SkyNewsAust) January 20, 2017

-It was also confirmed a woman was present in the car with the suspect prior to the incident in the CBD.
+It was also confirmed that a woman was present in the car with the suspect prior to the incident in the CBD.
 She was released at some point and the police are now talking to her.
-It was also confirmed tha man injured in the earlier incident at Windsor was the suspect’s brother.
+It was also confirmed the man injured in the earlier incident at Windsor was the suspect’s brother.

 The Red Cross Notification Network is available for those who want information about loved ones that may have been involved in the Melbourne CBD incident are urged to call 1800 727 077.